 Heavy Chef partners with upmarket accommodation providers at safe and trendy locations.
 Our priority is your safety and to make sure you have access to all the local amenities, have an Internet connection and a comfortable, trendy room (with a view if possible).
 The earlier you book, more rooming options are available to you.

 Are meals included?

-All the Professional Experience Programme participants have breakfast included in their programme fee.
 Most of our accommodation options include a pick and choose breakfast box, which means that your previously selected ingredients or meal is delivered to your doorstep every morning.
 All of our accommodation options include either a kitchen or a kitchenette.